A Guide To

 Address: 125 Meeting Street

-Principle Gallery Charleston is located in the historic French Quarter and shares museum-quality works from established American and International artists.
+Principle Gallery is located in the historic French Quarter and shares museum-quality works from established American and International artists.
 The art falls within the realm of Contemporary and Classical Realism.
 The gallery boasts a light-filled space featuring original, provocative work from a variety of artists.
-The gallery is open Monday-Wednesday 10 am-6 pm; Thursday-Saturday 10 am-9 pm; Sunday 11 am-6 pm.

 meyer vogl gallery